KorAP/RKorAPClient/Readme.md

 ### Further Affected Licenses and Terms of Services

 #### Bundled Assets
-The KorAP logo was designed by Norbert Cußler-Volz is released under the terms of the Creative Commons License BY-NC-ND 4.0.
+The KorAP logo was designed by Norbert Cußler-Volz and is released under the terms of the Creative Commons License BY-NC-ND 4.0.